Saturday, 7 May 2022

 Feeling generally exhausted, exhaustion reached more rapidly

-The long list of symptoms above includes symptoms from a combination of patient feedback and symptoms as per a study by Greg Crowhurst.
+The list of symptoms above includes symptoms from a combination of patient feedback to us and symptoms as per a study by Greg Crowhurst and Linda Crowhurst.

 Within each symptom there may be a wide spectrum of severity, from mild to moderate to severe to very severe and profound.
 There may be marked fluctuation of symptom severity from day to day or hour to hour.